mahdit83/advancedPermissionHandler/README.md

                     }
                 });
 ```
-This small and wise lib will handle if permissions. show to user before and witch ones are permitted and witch ones are denied.
+These are steps:

 1. First ask for all permissions.
-2. Then try to aks again for ungranted-permissions with custom message and then ask for permission again.
+2. Then try to aks for ungranted-permissions with custom message again from user.
-3. Then try to open settings for permissions if user set 'Do not ask me again'
+3. Then try to open settings for permissions if user set 'Don't ask again'
-4. Finaly if user deny, onPermissionsDenied callback will calls.
+4. Finaly if user deny, onPermissionsDenied callback will triggers.

 Sticky mode specifies that, if all these four steps happen in one session or not.